Azure Government developer guide

 - Deploying applications as services to Azure Government

-The information in this document summarizes the differences between the two services.
+The information in this document summarizes the differences between the two cloud environments.
 It supplements the information that's available through the following sources:

-This content is intended for partners and developers who are deploying to Microsoft Azure Government.
+This content is intended for partners and developers who are deploying to Azure Government.

 Guidance for developers

-Most of the currently available technical content assumes that applications are being developed for the global service rather than for Azure Government.
+Most of the currently available technical content assumes that applications are being developed on global Azure rather than on Azure Government.
 For this reason, it’s important to be aware of two key differences in applications that you develop for hosting in Azure Government.

-- Certain services and features that are in specific regions of the global service might not be available in Azure Government.
+- Certain services and features that are in specific regions of global Azure might not be available in Azure Government.

-- Feature configurations in Azure Government might differ from those in the global service.
+- Feature configurations in Azure Government might differ from those in global Azure.

 - Connect with PowerShell